MediaComem/comem-archidep/subjects/unix-processes/README.md

 ### The Unix philosophy

-Pipelines are one of the core features of Unix-like systems.
+Pipelines are one of the core features of Unix systems.

 Because **Unix programs** can be easily chained together, they **tend to be simpler and smaller**.